Reporting Deputy: Sergeant Mariano Matos III, Sergeant C. Olson

 File # N/A

-Coachella, and La Quinta Calif. – May is National Motorcycle Safety Month, and the Riverside County Sheriff’s Department reminds drivers to follow the speed limit and look out for people on bike rides.
+Coachella, and La Quinta Calif. – May is National Bicycle Safety Month, and the Riverside County Sheriff’s Department reminds drivers to follow the speed limit and look out for people on bike rides.

 For media inquiries regarding this incident please contact the Media Information Bureau.

 If you are interested in a career with us, please apply at joinrsd.org or call 1-888-Join-RSD